jackfruitgames/chickeeen/README.md

 # 🐣 Chickeeen !!!

 You are a chicken!
 You need to eat food, lay eggs and collect stuff.
-A small game implemented during GoDot Con 2023 in Munich 🇩🇪🥨
+A small game implemented during godot con 2023 in Munich 🇩🇪🥨

 <p align="center">
   <a href="https://eddex.itch.io/chickeeen" target="_blank">